Food Waste: Getting Involved

 According to Food Waste Reduction Good Practice Guide for the Hotel Sector, about 3,600 tonnes of food waste was dumped in the landfills daily in Hong Kong in 2011.
 This is the equivalent weight of 300 double-decker buses and accounts for 40% of Hong Kong’s municipal solid waste.
 Food waste leads to a waste of resources, used to not only produce the food but also to dispose of the food.

 How can the hospitality industry help?

-Plan a policy: Develop food waste management policy with clear objectives, procedures, and goals (which includes purchasing the right amount of food for use, inspecting the food upon delivery, and designing a menu with the right portions).
+Plan a policy: Develop a food waste management policy with clear objectives, procedures, and goals (which include purchasing the right amount of food for use, inspecting the food upon delivery, and designing a menu with the right portions).

 Storage: Ensure that food is properly managed and stored, whether that be in a stock room or refrigerator, and that all ingredients taken out is used first.

 Handle: Make good use of food ingredients (e.g. avoid over-trimming during preparation and spoiling of ingredients) and ensure that surplus food is put to use.